-Purpose: The content of the register R1 is shifted right the number of bit positions specified by bits of register R1 are then placed in the pair of register R1.
+The content of the register R1 is shifted right the number of bit positions specified by bits 26-31 of register R2.
+Zeroes are supplied to the vacated high-order positions.
+The contents of register R1 are then placed in the pair of register R1.